 You can customize the following options in the purchase receipt email,

 - Purchase Receipt Email Subject: The subject line for the purchase receipt email.
+You can use various tags in the email subject to dynamically change its content when it is sent.

 - Purchase Receipt Email Type: The content type of the purchase receipt email (Plain Text/HTML).